silvncr/Celebi/README.md

 ```html
 <img src="https://gpvc.arturio.dev/[tag]"/>
 ```
 Just replace `[tag]` with whatever you want.
 Alphanumeric characters and hyphens can be used (case **insensitive**), and it's good to use your Username, Organisation name, or Repo name because if you use the same link as someone else, your counter won't be accurate.
-This means that different Repos can share the same counter.
+This is because the same counter can be used in different places.

 ---
 Example: